Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 # Create job

 We will use k-point convergence for a Total Energy calculation in this tutorial.
 To create a new job, click "Create Job" located in the sidebar/menu on the left.
 Use the default FCC Si structure.
-The exact list of materials in your personal database will differ, so you may need to search for the Si structure and select it as shown below.
+The exact list of materials in your personal database will differ, so you may need to search for the Si structure and select it as shown below:

 <img data-gifffer="/images/ConvergeStep1.gif" />